seungjaeryanlee/endtoend.ai/_posts/obstacle-tower/2019-01-31-obstacle-tower-3.md

 meta_image: /assets/blog/obstacle-tower/3/front.png
 front_image_type: cover
 front_image_align: right
-front_text: >
-    We analyze the observation space and the action space provided by the Obstacle Tower environment.
 excerpt: >
     We analyze the observation space and the action space provided by the Obstacle Tower environment.